bsian03/pluris/docs/endpoints.md

 ```
 Please update to a version >= 0.14.0

+**NOTE:** Endpoints will always follow the latest Eris version, regardless of whatever version is required or you have installed

 I'm not going to provide the list of properties here since there are too many.
 If you really want to document this, feel free to open a PR.